Parents take their children’s education very seriously.

 They know that sending their child to the right school can make all the difference in the world when it comes to preparation for life.
 The internet now makes it easier for parents to evaluate and rank schools according to a variety of different criteria.
 Many parents are doing this for all schools – from preschool through post-secondary institutions.

 Your online reputation can impact inquiries, enrollments, and retention.
-It’s important for you to take an active role in managing your online reputation by addressing any possible information that could impact the perception people have about your school when they search for you online.
+It’s important for you to take an active role in nurturing your online reputation management by addressing any possible information that could impact the perception people have about your school when they search for you online.

 Unfortunately, not all stories that rank high on a Google search page are true.
 Sensational stories, even if false, still may go viral.
 Even if complaints represent a small percentage of what’s being said about your school, they still will have a big impact on how future prospective parents and students perceive your school.

-Here are 3 strategies you can use to protect your school’s online reputation.
+Here are 3 strategies to help you with your school’s online reputation management.

 Develop a response plan